OBOAcademy/obook/docs/explanation/intro-to-ontologies.md

 ### Key features

+- Terms are arranged in a hierarchy, typically from general (top) to specific (bottom) with each term having only one parent.
-- Terms are not usually defined
+- Terms are not usually defined.
 - Relationships between the terms are not usually named or defined
-- Terms are arranged in a hierarchy

 ### Example using wines (Taxonomy of wine)